 State-of-the-art Design and Technology

-- Designed to achieve very high overall energy efficiency and energy recovery, operating 24 hours a day, seven days a week.
+- Designed to achieve very high overall energy efficiency and energy recovery, the Rookery South ERF will operate 24 hours a day, seven days a week once the facility starts operations in 2022.

-- Employs state-of-the-art pollution control equipment to scrub and filter emissions to be fully protective of human health and the environment, well within the strict requirements of British and EU legislation.
+- The facility will employ state-of-the-art pollution control equipment to scrub and filter emissions ensuring the ERF will be fully protective of human health and the environment, ensuring the plant will operate well within the strict requirements of British and EU legislation.

-- More than 300 jobs will be created during construction, with many jobs going to local people.
+- More than 300 jobs will be created during construction, with many opportunities and benefits for local people.

-- Covanta and Veolia have developed a Local Employment Scheme that will target local employment, local supplies of materials and services, and encourage training of employees.
+- Covanta and Veolia have developed a Local Employment Plan that will target local employment, local supplies of materials and services, and encourage training of employees.
+To help achieve this, Covanta has joined the Bedfordshire Chamber of Commerce to get the message out to the Chamber's large network of businesses about supply chain and direct recruitment opportunities.

 Planning and Permitting

-In 2013, the facility received planning approval under the UK’s Development Consent Order procedures for the delivery of nationally important infrastructure.
+In 2013, the facility received planning approval under the UK’s Development Consent Order procedures for the delivery of nationally important infrastructure projects.

 The planning approvals process involved a comprehensive and wide-ranging requirement to consult local people and businesses, councils, environmental groups and statutory bodies about the proposal, providing just as much opportunity (if not more) than with a normal planning application.

-It is anticipated that works will commence in 2018 with the facility becoming operational following a three year construction period.
+Covanta and Veolia expect that full construction will commence in the first quarter of 2019 with the facility becoming operational following the three year construction phase.